cloudmesh/classes/docs/source/assignments.rst

 	 * Which offer most opportunity on what sports?
 	 * How is Big Data and Little Data applied to the Olympics2016?

-Term Paper and Project Report Assignment:
+Term Paper and Term Project Report Assignment T1:
-     Please review the discussion in the course overview about term papers and projects
+     Please prepare for the selection process for a project or a term paper:

      * Review the guidelines for the project and term paper.
      * Identify if you are likely to do a project or a term paper